2i2c-org/team-compass/services/dedicated-delivery-management/index.md

 Who attends: 2i2c delivery partner and/or at least one engineer, Community champion & team members either requests

 ## Co-funding Kickoff
-Goals of the meeting: with one or many communities co-funding a given piece of work, we want to make sure everyone understand the scope of work, that communities have a clear channel for design input, and we understand any implicit or explicit deadlines
+Goals of the meeting: with one or many communities co-funding a given piece of work, we want to make sure everyone understands the scope of work, that communities have a clear channel for design input, and we understand any implicit or explicit deadlines

 Agenda:
 Review scope and approach